 Try a five-minute guided sitting meditation or meditation on the breath.
 To relax even more, lay on your back with your legs up on a chair or up the wall.
 Relax your body completely and follow the path of the breath through the body.

 Or, explore a guided Yoga Nidra (yoga sleep).
 You can easily find them on YouTube and on apps like Insight Timer, which is the world's largest free library of guided meditations.
-Invite your body and mind to relax so that you can fall asleep easily and rest well.
+Invite your body and mind to relax to fall asleep easily and rest well.

 Use Essential Oils